ColorsWind/WSL-Port-Forwarding/README.md

 # WSL-Port-Forwarding

 In Windows Subsystem for Linux 2 (WSL2), there is no obstacle for WSL to access the external network.
-Simultaneously, programs run in Windows (hereinafter referred to as Host) can access WSL by a LAN address (usually 172.x.x.x).
-However, services run by WSL2 cannot be directly accessed by remote computers, since it does NOT listen on Host's physical network interface.
+Simultaneously, programs run in Windows (hereinafter referred to as host) can access WSL by a LAN address (usually 172.x.x.x).
+However, services run in WSL2 cannot be directly accessed by remote computers, since it does NOT listen on host's physical network interface.
 A simple solution is to forward the host port to WSL and configure appropriate firewall rules.
-This script can do this automatically.
+This script can do those automatically.